szarya/rbt_downloader/README.md

 This is a python3 script.
 If you don't have python3 installed, download and install it from: https://www.python.org/downloads/
+**Be sure to tick the Add python to PATH checkbox during installation**

 ## Installation
 You can download this script as a zip file, or just clone it from git.